cisco7507/LangId-mr/langid_service/docs/PIPELINE.md

 1. **Input** – Client uploads an audio file or provides a URL.
 2. **Pre-processing** – Audio is decoded and normalized to mono 16 kHz.
-3. **Language gate (EN/FR only)** – We decide whether the audio is English or French, using a combination of direct model output, voice activity detection (VAD) retry, and scoring fallback.
+3. **Language gate (EN/FR only)** – We detect English/French speech, short-circuit music-only transcripts, and then apply voice activity detection (VAD) retries plus scoring fallback when needed.
 4. **Transcription** – We generate a transcript of the speech.
 5. **Translation (optional)** – If enabled, we translate between EN and FR.
 6. **Result packaging & metrics** – We build the final JSON, store it with the job, and update metrics.